Emily Ratajkowski Bares Her Booty In A Thong Lace Bodysuit On Instagram

-Emily Ratajkowski is unsurprisingly, one of the main models for her swimwear and lingerie brand, Inamorata Woman.
+Emily Ratajkowski is unsurprisingly one of the main models for her swimwear and lingerie brand, Inamorata Woman.
 A new Instagram post from a few days ago shows the model rocking a lacy bodysuit, and she left little to the imagination as the photo’s focal point was her bare derriere.
-The bodysuit is called the “Bleecker,” and it costs $55.
+The bodysuit is called the Bleecker and costs $55.
 There are lace frills on the edges of both the top and bottom, along with a strappy back that forms an “x.”
 The post showed Ratajkowski in the black version, but it’s also available in a lime green tone or a gray-blue.

 The photo was taken in low light, with the model facing her back to the camera.
 She placed her hands in front of her stomach, and the image was cropped from her shoulder down.